Texas man whose lawyers say is intellectually disabled facing execution for 1997 killing of jogger

 Burton would be the third inmate put to death this year in Texas, the nation’s busiest capital punishment state, and the 11th in the U.S.

-On Thursday, Taberon Dave Honie was scheduled to be the first inmate executed in Utah since 2010.
+On Thursday, Taberon Dave Honie is scheduled to be the first inmate executed in Utah since 2010.
 He was condemned for the 1998 killing of his girlfriend's mother.

 Follow Juan A. Lozano on Twitter: https://twitter.com/juanlozano70